 If you have been involved in a tractor trailer accident, it is important that you find an expert truck injury lawyer you can trust before it is too late and start to build your trial case immediately.
 Burg Simpson’s Denver personal injury attorneys have the experience and knowledge of state and federal regulations these truckers must abide by.
 Many of our specialized semi truck accident lawyers even have a CDL license of their own from past experiences.
 Let a personal injury attorney help gather the evidence needed to build your case by filling out the Free Case Evaluation form today!
 You can also call us right now at 303-792-5595.

 Along with being the Denver personal injury lawyer department head, Stephen Burg is a nationally recognized member of several associations including the Association of Plaintiff Interstate Trucking Lawyers:

 Stephen Burg has also given presentations on trucking cases and published several articles for Personal Injury topics online.
 Here are a few examples of cases that Stephen Burg has fought and won for his clients:

 - Represented a family who was hit by a semi-truck: $2.1 million won

 - Represented client hit by a CDL vehicle suffering right leg injury: $183,000 won

-- Represented Clients hit by gas truck causing orthopedic injuries: $1.37 million won
+- Represented clients hit by a gas truck causing orthopedic injuries: $1.37 million won

-*These are only a few examples of clients represented in the area of Trucking Accident Lawyers.
-Please contact a Burg Simpson Colorado Personal Injury Lawyer for more information.*
+*These are only a few examples of clients represented in the area of Semi Truck Accident Lawyers.
+Please contact a Burg Simpson Denver Personal Injury Lawyer for more information.*